Know Your Risks During COVID-19

 - Furthermore limit outdoor activities for children, pregnant woman, and senior citizens

 - Avoid social gatherings

 - Add more fruits, vegetables, and fluids to your daily diet.

 - Maintain personal hygiene

-Undoubtedly, our lives have become complicated, but if we keep these basic risk factors in mind.
-It will be safe for us to maintain an active lifestyle during this pandemic.
+Furthermore, our lives have become complicated, but if we keep these basic risk factors in mind.
+It will be safe for us to maintain an active lifestyle during this time.

 Surepoint Emergency Center is a modern emergency medical facility open 24/7/365.
 As an alternative to the traditional hospital ER experience, we offer convenience and minimal wait time, along with highly-trained emergency medical staff and state-of-the-art equipment.

 Our top priority is bringing high-quality emergency care, quickly and easily to your family.
 We are committed to making patients feel better faster in a comforting and compassionate environment.

 Fast convenient care in your neighborhood.